jschovan/pbm/README-API.md

 The 'type' parameter is compulsory.

 There are optional parameters:
-* 'ndays' to show last N days worth of log entries.
-Please note that max(ndays)=10.
-Default value is 'ndays'=1.
+* 'nhours' to show last N hours worth of log entries.
+Please note that max(nhours)=10*24.
+Default value is 'nhours'=1.
 * 'starttime' and 'endtime' as desired time range boundaries, expected format is datetime.datetime.isoformat().

-**N.B.** 'ndays' has higher priority, therefore if 'ndays' is specified, 'starttime' and 'endtime' are not taken into account.
+**N.B.** 'nhours' has higher priority, therefore if 'nhours' is specified, 'starttime' and 'endtime' are not taken into account.
-If 'ndays' is not specified and neither is 'starttime', 'starttime' is set to (datetime.datetime.utcnow()-timedelta(days=1)).
+If 'nhours' is not specified and neither is 'starttime', 'starttime' is set to (datetime.datetime.utcnow()-timedelta(hours=1)).
-If 'ndays' is not specified and neither is 'endtime', 'endtime' is set to datetime.datetime.utcnow().
+If 'nhours' is not specified and neither is 'endtime', 'endtime' is set to datetime.datetime.utcnow().

 The API has 3 HTTP return states: 200, 404, 400.